vcFluid/Galinstan_Controller/README.md

 5. **Software Engineering Architecture**        (☆☆☆)
 6. **GitHub Repository Management**             (☆☆)

-# References:

-# The Complete code implementation ideas
+## The Complete code implementation ideas
 Please navigate to the folder Map_to_Aim 😉

 # 两个方向